Regret Distribution in Stochastic Bandits: Optimal Trade-off between Expectation and Tail Risk: The Setup

 \end{itemize}

 We would like to give some remarks on the definitions above.

-1. For worst-case optimality, here we adopt a relaxed definition, in the sense that we do not clarify how the regret scales with the number of arms $K$ compared to that in literature.
+\begin{enumerate} \item For worst-case optimality, here we adopt a relaxed definition, in the sense that we do not clarify how the regret scales with the number of arms $K$ compared to that in literature.
 The notion of worst-case optimality in this work focuses on the dependence on $T$.
 For example, a policy with worst-case regret $O(\poly(K)T^\alpha\cdot\poly(\ln T))$ is also $\alpha$-optimal by our definition.

+\item For instance-dependent consistency, here we focus on polynomial growth on expectation and polynomial decay on tail risk to make definitions neat and clear.
+This is also in accordance with \cite{simchi2022simple} where it is shown that, translated into our language, any $0$-consistent policy is heavy-tailed.
+Nevertheless, in our main results, we will provide a complete picture for the class of $0$-consistent policies including those that achieve instance-dependent $\polylog(T)$ expected regret.

-2. When defining the tail, we impose $c\in(0, 1/2)$ to avoid the corner case when $\delta=1$.
+\item When defining the tail, we impose $c\in(0, 1/2)$ to avoid the corner case when $\delta=1$.
 In such case, if $c\geq 1$, the tail probability is zero because $\theta\in[0, 1]^K$.
 We note that when $\delta < 1$, the condition $c\in(0, 1/2)$ is not essential, and here we retain it for simplicity of exposition.

-3. An $\alpha$-optimal policy is always $\alpha$-consistent, but the reverse does not hold.
+\item An $\alpha$-optimal policy is always $\alpha$-consistent, but the reverse does not hold.
 Similarly, a worst-case $(\delta, \gamma)$-tailed policy is also instance-dependent $(\delta, \gamma)$-tailed, but the reverse does not hold.
 We can also claim that if a policy is \textit{not} $\beta$-consistent, then it is also not $\beta$-optimal.
 Similarly, if a policy is \textit{not} instance-dependent $(\delta, \gamma)$-tailed, then it is also not worst-case $(\delta, \gamma)$-tailed.

-4. It is well known that for the stochastic MAB problem, one can design algorithms to achieve both $0$-consistency and $1/2$-optimality.
-Among them, two types of policies are of prominent interest: Successive Elimination ($\SE$, Algorithm \ref{alg:SE}) and Upper Confidence Bound ($\UCB$, Algorithm \ref{alg:UCB}).
+\item It is well known that for the stochastic MAB problem, one can design algorithms to achieve both $0$-consistency and $1/2$-optimality using Upper Confidence Bound ($\UCB$, Algorithm \ref{alg:UCB}).
 The bonus term (or, the confidence radius) $\rad(n)$ is typically set as

 with $\eta>0$ being some tuning parameter.
-That said, both the SE policy and UCB policy may not perform well in terms of tail probability of incurring a large regret, as documented in \citet{fan2021fragility} and \citet{simchi2022simple}.
+In both algorithms, $\hat\theta_{t, k}$ is the empirical mean reward of arm $k$ up to time $t$.
+That said, both the SE policy and UCB policy may not perform well in terms of tail probability of incurring a large regret, as documented in \citet{fan2021fragility} and \citet{simchi2022simple}. \end{enumerate}